BranchMetrics/web-branch-deep-linking-attribution/README.md

 later point.
 If the Branch session has already been initialized, the callback will return immediately, otherwise, it will return once Branch has been initialized.

 ___

+### first(callback)

+**Parameters**

+**callback**: `function`, _optional_ - callback to read the session data.

+Returns the same session information and any referring data, as `Branch.init` did when the app was first installed.
+This is meant to be called after `Branch.init` has been called if you need the first session information at a later point.
+If the Branch session has already been initialized, the callback will return immediately, otherwise, it will return once Branch has been initialized.

+___